 Step-by-Step Instructions

-Remove the green tops and place the strawberries into the ziplock bag. - Mash them up:
+1. Prep the strawberries: Remove the green tops and place the strawberries into the ziplock bag.

-Pour the extraction liquid into the bag with the strawberries.
-Seal it and gently mash again (try not to make it too bubbly). - Strain the mixture:
+4. Add the liquid: Pour it into the bag and gently mash again (try not to make bubbles).

-Place your filter over a cup and slowly pour the contents of the bag into it.
-Gently squeeze to collect the liquid. - Add alcohol:
+5. Strain the mixture: Place your filter over a cup and slowly pour the contents through.

-Carefully pour an equal amount of cold rubbing alcohol down the inside wall of the cup.
-Do not stir. - Observe:
+6. Add alcohol: Slowly pour an equal amount of cold rubbing alcohol down the inside wall of the cup.
+Do not stir.

 What’s Happening Here?